Building a Repertoire: Selecting Songs and Pieces to Learn on your Instrument

 Consider Your Skill Level and Goals

-When building a repertoire, it is crucial to consider your current skill level and long-term goals as a musician.
+When building a repertoire, it is crucial to consider your current skill level and long‑term goals as a musician.
 Choose music that is challenging yet achievable, allowing for growth and improvement while avoiding overwhelming difficulty.
 Assess your technical abilities, range, and musicality to determine which pieces are within your reach.
-Setting realistic goals will ensure steady progress and prevent frustration.
+Many learners find a metronome invaluable for steady tempo practice; consider a digital metronome to keep your timing precise.

 Reading more: